 I get that it happens.
 But I’m done with the pretending like it’s not happening.
 The lame argument: “this is capitalism” blah blah blah bullshit that we hear from the upper crust.
 Wait, what rigging the system is capitalism?
 Paying so few taxes while the rest of us pay over the top?
 And then suffer when public schools, after-school programs, benefits for the poor and all the things that funded my work doing health education is bled dry?

 I am in a very unique position.
 I was solidly working middle class for most of my upbringing.
 We moved from the bottom of middle class to the top of the middle class by the time I graduated from high school.
-I ended up going to high school in one of the wealthiest suburbs of Seattle.
-I was also immersed in the Jewish community where many families were like mine - Seattle used to be more working class with Boeing as it’s main employer - but many were also well-off.
+I ended up going to high school in one of the wealthiest suburbs of Seattle (one of the wealthiest in the country, in fact).
+I was also immersed in the Jewish community where many families were like mine - Seattle used to be more working class / blue-collar with Boeing as it’s main employer - but many were also well-off.